 One of the popular P2P lending platforms include Prosper .
 Just be aware that if the borrower stops paying, your personal investment is at risk.
 When the borrowers make successful payments, the lending platform takes a small portion of the payment as a fee.

 Peer-to-peer lending is a popular alternative to stock market investments.
 With a diverse portfolio, many investors see positive returns.
-As long as you understand the risks and can invest for the three- to five-year required time horizon, this could be a good addition to your investment plan.
+As long as you understand the risks and can invest for the three- to five-year required time horizon, this could be a great way to make passive income.

 $20,000 is a great investment goal, but it's not just about how much you invest.
 It's also about how you invest.
 It's important that you take the time to understand where you're investing and why.
 You could find that you are on track to meet your goals, but you might find that your investments need a tune-up to better match your personal risk tolerance and goals.